kubevela/kubevela.github.io/docs/tutorials/consume-cloud-services.md

 First, visit [VelaUX (KubeVela Dashboard)](../install#3-install-velaux), switch to the tab `Addon`, and click up addon `terraform-xxx`. `xxx` stands for the cloud provider name.
 We support the following Addons:

-- provider-alibaba
+- terraform-alibaba
-- provider-aws
+- terraform-aws
-- provider-azure
+- terraform-azure
 - terraform-tencent
 - terraform-gcp
 - terraform-baidu